 Many frequent and hardcore travelers are extremely busy people.
 One type of traveler crams business and pleasure trips into single junkets.
 Another type corrals an entire family through an itinerary that would kill a hardy donkey, let alone an exhausted working parent.
 Another type micromanages their trip down to the minute such that they're setting alarms at all times of day to keep themselves on schedule.
 And then there are those who are so busy they can barely find enough time to take their vacations, much less do all the nuts-and-bolts tasks of planning those vacations.

+Any of this sound familiar?
 We've compiled nine tips to make your trips more efficient and to meet the ultimate goal of any busy traveler: to get you there on time and with minimal hassle.

 Before we get started here, let's take a step back and think about slowing down.
 I appreciate that to do both of those (step back and slow down) at the same time might be tough for some of us, so grab the arms of your chair and take a deep breath first.